 Curriculum Spring Term

 Our topic for this term is A child's War.
 A siren sounds, a building crumbles, a Spitfire zooms overhead.
 Take cover!
 It’s 1939 and Britain is at war.
-We will learn why nations were fighting and why child evacuees made make the long journey from their homes and families into unknown territory.
+We will learn why nations were fighting and why child evacuees made the long journey from their homes and families into unknown territory.
 We will read stories and look at primary sources in order to try and empathise with the children of the second world war and the situations in which they found themselves.
 An exciting day is planned for January with lots of hands-on experiences.
 We may even make do and mend – cook up a family meal from meagre rations.

 Year 6 will continue on their Inspire maths journey.
 Inspire is the scheme that our school has invested in to develop the children's confidence in using and applying mathematics.
-During the second term, we will focus on percentages, mean(average), properties of shape and angles.
+During the second term, we will focus on place value leading on to percentages, mean(average), properties of shape and angles.
 We will also continue with our successful 'Maths Meetings' where the children have the opportunity to revise a range of maths skills.
 To support your children at home, we suggest that they use TT Rockstars and Prodigy so that they develop fluency with multiplication and division.

 We will learn that the circulatory system includes the heart, blood and blood vessels and that there are three types of blood vessel: arteries, veins and capillaries.
 We will also learn how diseases of the circulatory system can be caused by lifestyle choices.